jsR1der/magnise-finchart/README.md

 to run demo:
 - run npm install in root and /server folders
-- run npm run start in both same folders
+- run npm run start in same folders